blackbaud/skyux-icons/README.md

 2. Update `@skyux/icon` component:
    - `@skyux/icons` package version
    - the major version in the CDN URL in `SkyIconSvgResolverService`
+3. Release the monorepo
+4. Update the docs SPA and omnibar

 ## Maintenance